Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 *Shit.* "Am I that obvious?"
 Seemed like a repeating theme today.

 "Yeah.
-You’ve never been good at poker…but stop it, ‘kay?
+You’ve never been good at poker... but stop it, ‘kay?
 Take some old man advice.
 I ain’t pullin’ ‘yer leg when I ramble on ‘bout heart an’ all that.
 It *mattered."*

 "Shit, did it really?
 I mean, I’m just a guy.
 A guy that can’t hack it on the team anymore."

 "No, you fuckin’ ain’t.
 Firs’ly, save for ‘yer injury *you got saving us all* an’ *fuckin’ civilization* along with it - ain’t even th’ first time you pulled that shit, ‘member?
 Savin’ all that, you’d still be one o’ the best on th’ team!
 Don’t worry ‘bout my mutant bullshit.
 I can’t help that an’ neither can you.
 An’ heart *fuckin’ matters."*

-"I guess…"
+"I guess..."

 "Dude.
 Fuck.
 I know you fuckin’ hate it, but none of this woulda happened if you hadn’t been an excellent dude in the right time in the right place.
 Regaari wouldn’t’a happened.
 Daar wouldn’t’a happened. *We’d be dead,* alla us, an’ we wouldn’t be on this mission right now to go shove our great big freedom dicks right up their fuckin’ third point o’ contact."
 Firth paused for effect, grinned smugly, then pulled his leg-dwarfing *arms* and the titanium slabs of his chest into an *apocalyptic* most-muscular, one fit to make Adam feel microscopic and puny.
 "An’ since I’m th’ most hugest walkin’-ape these days, I’ll freedom ‘em the hardest!"

 Adam couldn’t resist a snrrk at that one.
 Nor could a few of the others, he heard.
 Firth gave them a *look* to the effect that further eavesdropping was gonna grow his shit-list, then looked down at Adam again, took a deep breath, and spread his hands in a half-shrug.

-"…I’m in this for the long haul.
+"...I’m in this for the long haul.
 As long as it fuckin’ takes.
-And that’s…it’s fuckin’ scary.
+And that’s... it’s fuckin’ scary.
 I don’t wanna do this alone, Adam.
-I don’t wanna be either this untouchable king-shit freak or, y’know a little squishable bug next to Daar, much as I love everyone…I want a *peer.* Maybe, I dunno, Julian and Alex might catch up one day.
+I don’t wanna be either this untouchable king-shit freak or, y’know a little squishable bug next to Daar, much as I love everyone...
+I want a *peer.* Maybe, I dunno, Julian and Alex might catch up one day.
 Maybe Gilgabro?
 Hell.
 Maybe Yan or some big gaoian bear, too.
 But maybe not.
 You, though?
 I think you jus’ might, ‘cuz you don’t know *how* to stop.
 Or if anyone else is gonna do this at my level, it’ll be you who gets them there.
-So…don’t give up on yourself.
+So... don’t give up on yourself.
 I ain’t.
 An’ I know the big bear boss ain’t, neither."

 Campbell saved Adam from having to come up with a reply to any of that.
 "Your station’s ready, Righteous.
 Time to squeeze ‘yer thunderass in the tube."